jeffbski/redux-logic/docs/api.md

 If you set the `processOptions` object, you can further influence how process behaves streamlining your code.

   - `processOptions.dispatchReturn` - if true, then process will use the returned value to dispatch.
 If you return a promise then it will use the resolve/reject values for dispatching.
 If you return an observable then it will use its values or error for dispatching.
 Returning an undefined, promise that resolves to undefined, or observable value of undefined will cause no dispatch.
-Default is false.
+Default varies based on whether the process fn signature includes dispatch or not.
+If dispatch is included then dispatchReturn defaults to false and vice versa.
+  - `processOptions.dispatchMultiple` - if true, then dispatch function will not end the underlying observable until the `done` callback is called or it is cancelled.
+The default value for dispatchMultiple is determined by the process fn signature, if it includes the `done` callback then the default is true otherwise it is false.
   - `processOptions.successType` - if set to an action type string or an action creator function it will use this to create the action from the dispatched value.
 If the `successType` was a string then it will create an action of this type and set the payload to the dispatched value.
 If it was an action creator function then it will pass the value to the action creator and then dispatch that.
 Default undefined.
   - `processOptions.failType` - if set to an action type string or an action creator function it will use this to create the action from the dispatched error or rejected promise value or errored observable similar to how `successType` works.
 If `failType` is not defined and an error is thrown or dispatched that does not itself have a `type` (action type), then an UNHANDLED_LOGIC_ERROR will be dispatched with the error as the payload.
 Default undefined.

 Since the most common use case is to do a single dispatch, that's what `process` expects by default.
 You would call `dispatch` exactly one time passing whatever success or failure action.
 If you decide in your logic that you don't want to dispatch anything call `dispatch` empty `dispatch()` to complete the logic.

 If you want to perform multiple dispatches for a long running subscription or to dispatch many different things then there are a couple ways to do it.
 You may dispatch an observable and for every result it will dispatch.
-There is also a way to perform multiple dispatches by using dispatch's options 2nd argument.
+There is also a way to perform multiple dispatches by including the done callback or setting dispatchMultiple to true.
 See advanced section for more details.

 The default `process` hook if none is provided is: